-There are many opportunities for performance and they include student recitals, performance classes, large ensembles, chamber music, junior/senior recitals, master classes and workshops, and the PCO concerto competition.
-Department-sponsored ensembles include Band, Choir, Glee Club, Jazz Ensemble, Orchestra, Balinese Gamelan Ensemble, and a rotating Non-Western Ensemble (Afro-Cuban Ensemble, Hindustani Ensemble, West African Music Ensemble).
+There are many opportunities for performance and they include student recitals, performance classes, large ensembles, chamber music, junior/senior recitals, master classes and workshops, and the Pomona College Orchestra concerto competition.
+Department-sponsored ensembles include Band, Choir, Glee Club, Jazz Ensemble, Orchestra, Balinese Gamelan Ensemble, West African Music Ensemble and Afro-Cuban Music Ensemble.
 There are also student-run ensembles, not affiliated with the Department, which include a cappella groups and bands.

 Do I need to audition for the ensembles?

-The Orchestra, Choir and Glee Club, and Jazz Ensemble have auditions at the beginning of the semester.
+The Orchestra, Choir and Glee Club, and Jazz Ensemble have auditions at the beginning of each semester.
 The other ensembles do not have auditions.
 Visit our Music Courses page to find more information on ensembles and auditions.